 You're going to be blown away by how simple this is.

 Whenever you want or even need to buy something that doesn't fit within your standard monthly budget…WAIT.
 THREE.
 MONTHS.

 It's that simple!

-- How to set money aside?
-Find out how much money you need for the item, divide it by 3 months (or longer if needed), and set that amount aside each month.
+You with me still?
+You may be wondering how you set money aside.
+Let's break it down.
+First, find out how much money you need for the item, divide it by 3 months or longer if needed, and set that amount aside each month.

-- This money then goes into your “Family Regular Savings” account (see HERE).
+This money then goes into your “Family Regular Savings” account.

 - Holidays = holiday sales.
 Season changes = new inventory, making “old inventory” cheaper!